 Yogurt: A Healthier Substitute for Mayo

-To substitute mayo, mix ½ cup of plain Greek yogurt with a dollop of olive oil, a teaspoon of Dijon mustard, and salt and black pepper to taste.
+To replace mayo in your culinary creations, whip up a substitute by combining ½ cup of plain Greek yogurt with a dollop of olive oil, 1 teaspoon of Dijon mustard, and 1 pinch of salt and black pepper to suit your palate.

 |Mayonnaise||100 grams||680 calories|

 0.6 grams carbohydrates

 |No-fat Salad Dressing||100 grams||70 calories|